alexandreatlima/spicy-avocado-server/README.md

 ## About the app:

 This project was inspired by the famous Rotten Tomatoes website.
-The idea is to create a place where pop culture fans can find information about the movies and series they want to see and be able to participate in discussions about.
+The idea is to create a place where pop culture fans can find information about the movies and series they want to see and be able to participate in discussions about..

 ## About devs: